mathebuddy/mathebuddy-smpl/smpl.md

   Returns a zero-matrix with `m` rows and `n` columns.

   _Example: `zero<2,3>()` returns a $2\times 3$ matrix with all elements 0._

-TODO: THIS LIST IS CURRENTLY WORK IN PROGRESS...

 ## Appendix: Grammar